 Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
+We encourage you to remain vigilant for incidents of fraud or identity theft by reviewing your account statements for any unauthorized activity.
 For more information, including additional steps you can take in response, please see the additional information provided in the following pages.